benstratton6/quantumResources/ErrorCorrection/errorCorrection_classical.md

 2. if so, identify where the error has occurred (to which bits),
 3. correct the error.

 Typically, steps (1) and (2) occur at the same time.
-A measurement in made on the physical bits with the ouput of the measurement (known as aa **syndrome**) detailing both that an error has occurred and where that error has occurred.
+A measurement in made on the physical bits with the ouput of the measurement (known as a **syndrome**) detailing both that an error has occurred and where that error has occurred.
 In some codes, step (2) may not be necessary to fulfil step (3), with the error being correctable without its location (on which bit is has occurred) being known (or, perhaps, without its exact location being known).

 On the other hand, some codes are able fulfill (1) without being able to fulfill (2) or (3).
 Such codes are said to perform **error detection**.
 In these cases, it is known that an error has occurred, but it is not know how to correct it.